-A continous Sync recipe processes messages from a streaming endpoint and passes them either to another streaming endpoint, or stores them in a dataset.
+A continuous Sync recipe processes messages from a streaming endpoint and passes them either to another streaming endpoint, or stores them in a dataset.
 The main use is to capture a stream into a dataset, to perform analyses on it.

 A continuous sync recipe offers exactly-once guarantees when the following conditions are met: